cwoodruff/book-network-programming-csharp/Chapter11/chapter11.md

 ### Encryption in WebRTC: DTLS and SRTP

-Encryption in WebRTC is built-in to ensure that all communication between peers remains private and secure, utilizing two key protocols: DTLS (Datagram Transport Layer Security) and SRTP (Secure Real-time Transport Protocol).
+Encryption in WebRTC is built-in to ensure that all communication between peers remains private and secure, utilizing two key protocols: DTLS and SRTP.
 DTLS handles the encryption of data channels, while SRTP encrypts the audio and video streams.
 Together, these protocols make sure that any data being transmitted remains protected from prying eyes, even if someone were to intercept the packets in transit.

 DTLS encrypts and secures the signaling data, including any messages sent through data channels.
 The handshake process for DTLS is automatically handled by WebRTC, meaning you don't need to write any unique encryption code—it's all taken care of under the hood.
 However, you must ensure your signaling server, which facilitates the setup of peer connections, is configured to use secure channels.
 In your .NET application, this means always using HTTPS and securing WebSocket connections using WSS (WebSocket Secure).
 Here's an example of modifying your `Program.cs` to enforce HTTPS: